If the top menu is missing, click here

 Kalamata to Pylos, Methoni, Finikounda

-If you're going onward, two of the Athens buses a day go on to Pylos and Methoni for about €4 or €5 extra fare.
+If you're going onward, two of the Athens buses a day go on to Pylos and Methoni for about €4 or €5 extra fare, though they hang around for a frustrating (but relieving?)
+30 minutes at Kalamata.
 Watch out for these when you buy your tickets back in Athens at Kifisos.
 Otherwise, check the local bus timetables in the Kalamata café/ticket office and decide whether you're going to take a bus or taxi to Pylos or Methoni.
 Taxis charge around €1 per kilometre: about €25 to Pylos, about €35 to Methoni, and about €40 to Finikounda.

 Friends and Family for Finikounda